opensearch-project/data-prepper/examples/zipkin-sleuth-webmvc-example/README.md

 docker-compose up -d --build
 ```

-The above command will start the frontend, backend, Zipkin, OpenTelemetry Collector, SITUP, ODFE and Kibana.
+The above command will start the frontend, backend, Zipkin, OpenTelemetry Collector, Data Prepper, ODFE and Kibana.

 After successful start, one can send request to the frontend by opening http://localhost:8081/ or running curl command, e.g.